junokili/Surabaya-Kita/README.md

 #### User Update
 1. Expected: Site is expected to allow user to edit user information and update the database when user submits edits
 2. Testing: Tested the site by editing e.g. user name and location
-3. Results: Site acted as expected
+3. Results: Site acted as expected once correct use of session username/user_id had been resolved

 - **Testing of User Stories**